CCPBioSim/tw2025-dna-workshop/README.md

-DNA Simulations-workshop
+DNA Simulations workshop
 ------------------------
-This workshop is a hands-on exercise to (a) setup a DNA + ligand simulation in explicit solvent; (b) run molecular dynamics using AMBER MD engine and (c) Visualise the trajectory using a viewer.
+This workshop is a hands-on exercise to (a) setup a DNA + ligand simulation in explicit solvent; (b) run molecular dynamics using AMBER MD engine and (c) Visualise the trajectory using nglviewer.

 The workshop illustrates: